Tsmith5151/data-science-handbook/source/book/ml-engineering/networking.md

 - Content might be stale if it is updated before the TTL expires it.
 - CDNs require changing URLs for static content to point to the CDN.
 - [Reference](https://github.com/donnemartin/system-design-primer#object-oriented-design-interview-questions-with-solutions)

+### Virtual Networks

+-  VNet enables many types of Azure resources, such as Virtual Machines to securely communicate with each other, the internet, and on-premises networks.

+### Subnets
+- A subnet is a range of IP addresses in the virtual network.
+Y
+- You can divide a virtual network into multiple subnets for organization and security.

+### Network Security Groups:
+- NSGs and application security groups can contain multiple inbound and outbound security rules that enable you to filter traffic to and from resources by source and destination IP address, port, and protocol.
+- Each rule has properties of:
+  - Protocol
+  - Source and destination port ranges
+  - Address prefixes
+  - Direction of traffic
+  - Priority
+  - Access type

+### IP Addresses

+- IP stands for `Internet Protocol` which is the set of rules governing the format of data sent via the internet or local network.
+- IP addresses are the identifier that allows information to be sent between devices on a network.
+- There are two methods in which an IP address is given to a resource: `dynamic` or `static`.
+- **Public IP addresses:** Used to communicate inbound and outbound with the Internet and other resources not connected to a virtual network.
+- **Private IP addresses** - Used for communication within a virtual network, your on-premises network, and the Internet.